-Salary Quartile Bands - Breakdown

-HOURLY RATE RANGE FEMALE FEMALE (%) MALE MALE (%) TOTAL HIGH £16.32 - £72.04 56 11.3% 441 88.7% 497 MID UPPER £14.72 - £16.32 57 13.3% 372 86.7% 429 MID LOWER £14.26 - £14.72 6 35.3% 11 64.7% 17 LOW £8.23 - £14.26 116 33.7% 228 66.3% 344 TOTAL 235 1,052 1,287

-Comments

-These quartile graphs show that the "lower" quartile, which is made up of lower pay rates, is where the highest number of female staff are populated.
-The "High" quartile shows that majority of gender is by male staff (88.7%), and this weighting reflects the number of highest earners within the organisation.

-Through positive action and recruitment efforts, the number of female firefighter recruits remains limited, and the Service continues to explore opportunities to increase these numbers at every opportunity through its active firefighter recruitment campaigns and wider public engagement.
+Comments These quartile graphs show that the "lower" quartile, which is made up of lower pay rates, is where the highest number of female staff is populated.
+The "upper" quartile shows the majority of gender is by male staff (89.6%), and this weighting reflects the number of highest earners within the organisation.
+This has increased by 0.9% compared to 2023.
+Although efforts have been made towards positive action and recruitment, the number of female firefighter recruits remains limited, and the Service continues to explore opportunities to increase these numbers at every opportunity.
 Over the course of time, and as more females are employed and progress their careers within the Service, this in turn will see the percentage of female earners move into the upper pay quartiles.

-PROGRESS & STEPS TAKEN

-The mean (average) gender pay gap is now at 9.9% which is a decrease of 0.58% in comparison to 2022.
-However, since the introduction of the Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, this has been an overall decrease of 7.21% and demonstrates the positive focus the Service maintains on reducing the gap.
+PROGRESS & STEPS TAKEN The mean (average) gender pay gap is now at 10.5% which is an increase of 1.74% in comparison to 2023.
+However, since the introduction of the Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, this has been an overall decrease of 3.3% and demonstrates the positive focus the Service maintains on reducing the gap.
 So far, we have taken the following steps to promote gender diversity:

-- Parent and Carer Support: The Service has a range of family-friendly policies including maternity leave, adoption leave and other leave for emergencies such as caring responsibilities.
-The Flexible Working procedure offers a wider bandwidth to help achieve a better work-life balance. - Encourage Flexible Working: The Service continues to encourage working flexibly to support diversity in the workplace.
-Agile working has also been adopted across the workforce to offer a better work/life balance. - Interview Panel: The Service encourages a mixed-gender interview panel where practically possible and promotes development pathways for all female staff. - Job Evaluation: The Service carried out a Job Evaluation exercise for all Green Book employees to ensure all roles are paid fairly by focusing on the posts and not the people.
+Parent and Carer Support: The Service has a range of family-friendly policies including maternity leave, adoption leave and other leave for emergencies such as caring responsibilities.
+The Flexible Working procedure offers a wider bandwidth to help achieve a better work-life balance and these bandwidths have recently been increased.

+- Encourage Flexible Working: The Service continues to encourage working flexibly to support diversity in the workplace.
+Agile working has also been adopted across the workforce to offer a better work/life balance and has been recently developed to offer further flexibility. - Interview Panel: The Service promotes development pathways for all female staff.
+The Service's promotion panels have developed the content to capture different learning styles, offering more opportunities for individuals to demonstrate their skill sets.
-CLOSING THE GENDER PAY GAP

-Reducing the Gender Pay Gap in the Service is beneficial for employees and the communities that we service.
-The Service is committed to looking at ways to address the gender pay gap and a programme of work has been identified to try and further reduce the gap as follows:

-Positive Action and Community Engagement: Target groups which are currently underrepresented within our workforce by broadening our programme of action events.
+CLOSING THE GENDER PAY GAP Reducing the Gender Pay Gap in the Service is beneficial for employees and the communities that we service.
+The Service is committed to looking at ways to address the gender pay gap and a programme of work has been identified to try and further reduce the gap as follows: Positive Action and Community Engagement: Target groups which are currently underrepresented within our workforce by broadening our programme of action events.
 For example, engage with and support community groups and attend schools and colleges to showcase careers within the Service.

-Supporting a diverse and inclusive culture/environment: The Service will continue to promote engagement via its Inclusive Workforce Group and provide an Equality, Diversity and Inclusion awareness session to all new starters as part of the onboarding process.
+Supporting a diverse and inclusive culture/environment: The Service will continue to promote engagement via its new Culture & Inclusion Working Group, deliver an Equality, Diversity and Inclusion (ED&I) awareness session to all new starters as part of the onboarding process, as well as providing a more robust ED&I training package for all staff.
 Reviewing our Recruitment Process: The Service will focus on recruiting skills we need for the future and remove barriers to increase diversity and inclusion in our workforce through positive action and reducing bias within the process.